BolognaKenshin/flexbox-layout/README.md

-# Flexbox Layout
+# Flexbox Layout Demo
-This is a Git version demo page for Frontend Now
+This is a Flexbox layout demo page for Frontend Now